DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Comments

+This site does not currently have any comment functionality, and it isn't particularly easy to add any due to the site's static nature.

-Given that this is a static site and my readership is generally of the variety that frequents GitHub, I've employed [Giscus](https://giscus.app) for comment functionality.
-This uses the [discussion page](https://github.com/DeclanChidlow/vale.rocks/discussions) of my website's repo on GitHub as what is essentially a database.
+Given that my readership is generally of the variety that frequents GitHub, I've previously employed [Giscus](https://giscus.app) for comment functionality, which used the [discussion page](https://github.com/DeclanChidlow/vale.rocks/discussions) of my website's repo on GitHub as what is essentially a database.
+I [ultimately removed this comment implementation](/micros/20250828-0200) due to my growing distaste for GitHub.

 ### Link Icons